 So the contrast with Mumbai is all the more stark.
 This place doesn’t chill; it heaves and thrashes.
 Even Ramadan, the Muslim holy month of fasting, brings little respite.
 (A recent expedition, after iftar, was to the Muslim quarter’s famed “food street”, Khou Galli.)

 And yet, as in any metropolis of 16-18 million people, there are places of tranquility.
-I’m currently in Leopold Cafe, which is a stalwart for fans of Indian-based literature
+I’m currently in Leopold Cafe, which is a stalwart for fans of Indian-based literature and ex-pats alike.

-In one corner, there is pretty Indian girl in full sari, with whom I imagine is a doting suitor.
+In one corner, there is a pretty Indian girl in full sari, with whom I imagine is a doting suitor.
 The indigo and scarlet of her garments brilliantly complementing the pink and green juice drinks on the table before them.

 Two skinny Indian guys, their torsos maybe as big around as my thigh, are enjoying a simple lunch of naan and two massive towers of beer.
 The liquid present on the table looks to be more than the entire 70 percent water makeup of their bodies.